Kentucky Court Records

 Graves County Courts

-The contact information of the courts in Graves County is listed below.
+The contact information of the courts in Graves County is as follows:

 Graves County Circuit Court